Code-Institute-Submissions/urban-paws/TESTING.md

 Accessibility (97)

 -   Contrast: Background and foreground colours do not have sufficient contrast ratio - Shop, About Us and Contact menu items - changed text colour to #566465 to achieve greater contrast and the current page link changed to 500 weight font.
--   Navigation: Heading elements are not in sequentially-descending order - changed sequential order of headings.
+-   Navigation: Heading elements are not in sequentially descending order - changed sequential order of headings.

 Best Practices (79)